dudarev/cghub/cghub/docs/source/howitworks.rst

     # help.py

     COLUMN_HELP_HINTS = {
-        'UUID': 'Help hint for UUID, and this is <a href="http://some/url/">link</a>, click to view help page!', 'State': 'Some help text',
+        'Analysis Id': 'Help hint for Analysis Id, and this is <a href="http://some/url/">link</a>, click to view help page!', 'State': 'Some help text',
         'State:Live': 'Some help hint for Live State' ...

 COLUMN_HELP_HINTS keys for table cells calculates as <column name>:<cell value>.

-Help hints for cells for columns: 'UUID', 'Uploaded', 'Last modified', 'Barcode' and 'File Size' are disabled.
+Help hints for cells for columns: 'Analysis Id', 'Uploaded', 'Last modified', 'Barcode' and 'File Size' are disabled.

 In case, when help hint for specified key was not found, a new record will be added to log file, for example: